calmor15014/HA-Component-mythtv-frontend/README.md

 ## About This Component
 This component is being developed to allow Home Assistant to interact with a MythTV frontend using the MythTV API Service (available in MythTV version 0.27 and later).
 It will work with a frontend-only or combination frontend and backend machine.
 This component currently only adds frontend services.
 Future updates may provide interfaces with the backend.

-This component contains a *media_player* entity, and therefore will try to implement as many of the media_player funcitons including play/pause, volume control, and chapter controls.
+This component contains a *media_player* entity, and therefore will try to implement as many of the media_player functions including play/pause, volume control, and chapter controls.

 It also provides a *notify* service so you can send messages to your MythTV frontend.

 ## Getting Started